Flazhik/CybergrindMusicExplorer/README.md

 ### **N.B.!**

-At the current stage of developement, this mod only supports .mp3 tracks and no sub-folders: all the tracks should be placed in one directory.
+At the current stage of developement, this mod only supports .mp3, .wav and .ogg tracks and no sub-folders: all the tracks should be placed in one directory.

 ## Installation